rewe-digital/frost/README.md

     // Tag of the SUT image to be tested, default is 'latest'. sutTag = "${applicationVersion}"

+    // Port (internal) used by the SUT, default is 8080. sutPort = 8081

     // Path of the endpoint to be queried in order to detect if the SUT is up and running, default is '/admin/healthcheck'.
     // The endpoint must respond with status code 200 if and only if the SUT is ready.